tock/tock/doc/reference/trd-userspace-readable-allow-syscalls.md

 write statistics to the buffer and at any time the app can read the statistics from the buffer.

+The userspace readable allow system call allows userspace to have read-only access a buffer that is writeable by the kernel.

 2 System Call API
 =================================